brentd09/CourseInfo/Microsoft/Azure/AZ103/Notes.md

 RBAC Concepts

-Configured by selecting - a role (the definition of what actions are allowed and/or denied), - associating the role with a user, group or service principal. - Finally, user+role is scoped to either the - entire subscription - a resource group - specific resources
+Configured by selecting Role Based management - a role (the definition of what actions are allowed and/or denied), - associating the role with a user, group or service principal. - Finally, user+role is scoped to either the - entire subscription - a resource group - specific resources